themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 ![](/images/deepcluster-pca-l2.png){.img-center}

 For dimensionality reduction, Principal Component Analysis(PCA) is applied to the features to reduce them from 4096 dimensions to 256 dimensions.
 The values are also whitened.
 The paper uses the [faiss](https://github.com/facebookresearch/faiss/wiki/Faiss-building-blocks:-clustering,-PCA,-quantization#computing-a-pca) library to perform this at scale.
-Faiss provides efficient implementation of PCA which can be applied for some image-feature matrix `x` as:
+Faiss provides an efficient implementation of PCA which can be applied for some image-feature matrix `x` as:
 ```python
 import faiss